ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_evaluation_getting_started.md

 module load conda/access-med
 ```

 This will load the latest version of `access-med` (in this tutorial `0.3`).
-To check you are using the correct conda version, you can run `which python`:
+To check which conda version you are using, you can run `which python`:

 <terminal-window>
     <terminal-line data="input">module use /g/data/xp65/public/modules</terminal-line>